 While the State projects population growth, the Town is not anticipating any significant increase to the tax base by way of new residents or businesses, as the current economic times have people being cautious relative to spending.
 The First Selectman is committed to continued budget restraint combined with pursuit of grant funds (when available) to help maintain affordable real estate taxes.
 The First Selectman has taken action to limit long term budget growth by minimizing growth in labor costs through reasonable contractual salary increases balanced with increased co-funding of health care costs by employees.
-The town also replaced Anthem Blue Cross/Blue Shield with ConnectiCare as the town's new health insurance provider to reduce costs.
+The town recently replaced ConnectiCare with Anthem Blue Cross/Blue Shield as the town's new health insurance provider to reduce costs (the town evaluates costs annually).
 The Town and Municipal Employee unions have also agreed to "sunset" the Town's pension program in favor of a new Defined Contribution Plan which will show significant savings to the Town in the future.